PHYS3888/Tutorial_BuildingLearningMachines/README.md

 Do you see how the state of the 25 neurons in this network can be used to represent useful information?
 Cute, huh? :smirk:

-The `defineMemories` function outputs a 25 x 1 vector (a stretched-out version of the 5x5 grid) that defines the pixels to turn on to write out a given memory, e.g., `memory_P = defineMemories('P',true)`.
+The `defineMemories` function outputs a 25 x 1 vector (a stretched-out version of the 5 x 5 grid) that defines the pixels to turn on to write out a given memory, e.g., `memory_P = defineMemories('P',true)`.
 (The second input to this function determines whether to plot the pixels arranged in a 5 x 5 grid, which helps for visualization).

 You can see how the 5 x 5 grid is indexed by running: